Julia Programming Tutorial

 The Julia language was originally developed by a group of researchers at MIT, and released as open-source and under a permissive license.
 Julia also has a thriving open-source community responsible for the creation of thousands of packages.
 As such, most of Julia is and will remain free to use.

 Eventually, some of the Julia founding members formed JuliaComputing, a venture backed company, to continue the development of the Julia language.
-The business model of JuliaComputing is offering paid support and commercial Julia packages – like a Bloomberg API for financial modelling, or a software suite for pharmaceutical companies.
+The business model of JuliaComputing is offering paid support and consultancy, commercial Julia packages (like a Bloomberg API for financial modelling, or a software suite for pharmaceutical companies), and cloud computing services.

 Do you want to give Julia a try?
 Are you already programming in Julia and want to read along?
 This is a growing series of tutorial posts, so stay tuned for additional material!